-Construction Commitment
+Construction Commitments

 The City entered into an agreement with a construction company for the rehabilitation of sewer infrastructure.
-The City has approximately \$699,000 remaining with the construction company.
-Funding for the sewer rehabilitation construction costs will be from the Sewer Revenue Bond issued in 2015.
+The City has a commitment of approximately \$661,000 remaining with the construction company.
+Funding for the sewer rehabilitation construction costs will come from the proceeds received from the Sewer Revenue Bond issued in 2015.